eshc/eshc-intranet/README.md

 6. run eshcIntranet/manage.py runserver
 7. Go to 127.0.0.1:8000

+### New Testing Instructions
+create folder

+clone repo to folder

+virtualenv venv

+pip install -r eshcIntranet/requirements.txt in venv

+uses postgresql on heroku so to mimic the heroku setup completely install postgress locally

+can also develop using SQLite (will need a different setting.py file setup to use SQLite locally and keep postgreql on heroku)

 ## Features implemented
 * Basic user login
 * Basic new user registration